NOAA-GSL/pygraf/README.md

 # Overview

-The ADB_Grapics Python package contains all the necessary modules for generating the graphics.
+The adb_grapics Python package contains all the necessary modules for generating the graphics.

 # Getting Started

+In addition to the information below, checkout the the ADB Python Graphics [Google Doc](https://docs.google.com/document/d/1mlLSmFZ-gkNXuF7HmD58WEwJgJVHNcKsicrWXpryFEU/edit#) for more information.

 ## Python environment